kngurley25/professional-readme/README.md

 # professional-readme

 ## Description
-An application in which a user can generate a README.md file by providing information into a command line interface given specific prompts.
+An application in which a user can generate a professional README file by providing information into a command line interface given specific prompts.

 ## Installation
-To run this application:
+To install this application:
 1. Clone repository
 1. Download npm dependencies with 'npm install' command